clunion/shardoverse/README.md

 ### Also add ssh-pageant:
-This is neccessary to get the automated/transparent SSH-Key login to GitHub working, it needs additionally an running Putty-Pageant or Keepass-KeeAdent, see further below.
+This is necessary to get the automated/transparent SSH-Key login to GitHub working, it needs additionally a running Putty-Pageant or Keepass-KeeAdent, see further below.

     pacman -S ssh-pageant
 (seems to work, but not sure yet)

 Then set it up as described here: [`ssh-pageant`](https://github.com/cuviper/ssh-pageant)

-Make sure to use the same Socket-File in the setup auf ssh-pageant (within the Msys2-Shell) and in the configuration of Pageant/KeeAgent (outside the Msys2-Shell, that is: in the Windows environment).
+Make sure to use the same Socket-File in the setup of ssh-pageant (within the Msys2-Shell) and in the configuration of Pageant/KeeAgent (outside the Msys2-Shell, that is: in the Windows environment).

 Here, a file with Path and name like this is used: